x3dom/x3dom/doc/guide/tutorial/aopt.rst

 Note: currently it is import that "imggeo" (or any folder you choose) does exist.
 Please also note that the "/" is NOT optional, it needs to be added at the end of the path.

 The ":is" part is a sub-parameter. "i" is for "index" and "s" for "strip", so this example will generate and store indexed trianglestrip geometry.
-For ``ImageGeometry`` nodes these are the only options available and it is recommended to either use ":s" or ":is".
+For ``ImageGeometry`` nodes these are the only options available and it is recommended to either use `s` or `is`.

 As an alternative you can convert to ``BinaryGeometry`` instead of ``ImageGeometry`` nodes: